BASEBALL CARDS 1966 PETE ROSE

 His emergence helped propel Cincinnati to an 82-80 record and third place finish in the NL, marking their first winning season since 1961.
 With his all-out hustle and gamer mentality, Rose quickly became a fan favorite in Cincinnati and one of the faces of the franchise.

-Read also: 1991 BOWMAN BASEBALL CARDS COMPLETE SET
+Read also: KOREAN BASEBALL CARDS

 As a result of his breakout campaign, Rose’s 1966 Topps, Fleer and Post baseball cards became highly collectible even at the time of their original release.
 While he had appeared on cards in previous years, the 1966 issues were the first to truly capture and commemorate Rose in his prime as an everyday player and rising star.